saifjishan/mudi.mukto/README.md

 ## 📝 Description

 A user-friendly platform promoting transparency in the grocery supply chain.
 The web app tracks and displays real-time transaction data between farmers, retailers, and consumers, ensuring fair pricing.
+Consumers can check product prices to avoid overcharging, while farmers and retailers benefit from a transparent system.
+By exposing price syndication and fostering accountability, the app aims to stabilize grocery markets in Bangladesh and protect consumers from exploitation.

 ## ⚙️ System Components